LiZhang2021/Blockchain/PHD Papers/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network/Double_Spending Analysis of DAG_based Blockchain in Wireless Blockchain Network.md

 ### Attack Model

-* Assume that there are $n-1$ honest nodes and one attacker;
-* The transaction arrival rate of each node follows the Poisson process[5].
+In order to discuss double-spending attack in DAG-based blockchain, we assume that there are $n-1$ honest nodes and one attacker.
+Besides, the transaction arrival rate of each node follows the Poisson process[5].
 Let $\lambda, \mu$ be the arrival rate of new trasnactions on a honest node and a malicious attacker respectively.

- A transaction is confirmed in DAG-based blockchain when its cumulative weight reaches to the confirmation weight threshold(large weight).
+In Tangle[4], S.Popov proposed two approaches for double-spending attack, one is large weight attack and another is parasite chain attack.
+Due to the assumption that all transactions have same own weight, we don't consider the large weight attack in this paper.
+Parasite chain attack is defined that an attacker privately builds a subtangle that occasionally references the main tangle to gain a higher cumulative weight.
+A transaction is confirmed in Tangle when its cumulative weight reaches to the confirmation weight threshold(large weight).
 When an attacker wants to tamper this confirmed transaction, it should create a fraudulent subtangle, such that the subtangle that containing the original transaction be orphaned.
 In this case, we say that the attacker launches double-spending attack successfully, and the attacker can steal the money residing in the original transaction.

 ![](pics/Figure_3.png)

+Under wireless network, the process of double spending attack is a little different to that under perfect network.
 As shown in Fig. 3, the typical way that a malicious attacker lunches double spending attack is to construct a fraudulent chain in blockchain system, the main procedures are shown as follows:
 <font color = purple>
 * At time $t_0$, attacker broadcasts an honest transaction, and honest nodes will approve it.
 * At time $t_1$, the attacker builds a fraud chain in offchain to approve a fraudulent transaction that is conflicted with the honest transaction.